Vans operating as illegal Airbnbs in NYC impounded by NYC deputy sheriffs

 Part of the investigation includes a YouTube video reviewing an overnight stay in one of the vans.

-An Airbnb spokesperson told PIX11 in an emailed statement the vans are no longer active listings on the platform.
+An Airbnb spokesperson told said in an emailed statement the vans are no longer active listings on the platform.

 “In June 2020, we reached a robust information-sharing agreement with New York City, and subsequently began complying with the City’s short-term rental data reporting law, which regularly provides the City with the insights it needs to effectively regulate short-term rentals.
 Enforcement of the law is the responsibility of the City, and it has the data needed to do so, in this case, likely for months,” the spokesperson added.